-- Prior to the site review, the auditor should: - Review the schematic of the facility, including the layout/design of the housing area(s), programming and education areas, work areas, etc. - Understand the demographics of the population confined in the facility, including targeted populations of confined persons (e.g., those who identify as lesbian, gay, bisexual, transgender, or intersex (LGBTI); have disabilities; are limited English proficient). - Understand staffing at the facility, including: - The number of security staff and non-security staff, volunteers, and contractors - Work and shift assignments - Rank structure, if applicable - Services provided by staff, volunteers, and/or contractors on-site (e.g., medical, mental health, investigations). - Review the Pre-Audit Questionnaire to ensure a clear understanding of the facility's policies, procedures, and critical functions (e.g., outside emotional support provider(s), internal and external reporting method(s), information on who is responsible for providing interpretation services to the facility and the manner in which the services are provided, such as, in person, via video, via phone). - Review the facility's staffing plan. - Ask about facility procedures for taking photographs of the facility's physical plant. - During the site review, auditors must: - Inspect all areas of the facility.1 - Auditors are expected to review all areas of the facility where confined persons may have access (with or without a staff person).
-Auditors must also review other areas of the facility where only staff may have access for the purpose of determining how these areas are monitored and secured (see bullet below).
+- Prior to the site review, the auditor should: - Review the schematic of the facility, including the layout/design of each housing unit/cells, staff common areas, work areas, etc. - Understand the demographics of the population confined in the facility, including targeted populations of persons confined in the facility (e.g., those who identify as transgender; are intersex; have disabilities; are limited English proficient; are under 18). - Understand staffing at the facility, including: - The number of law enforcement and non-law enforcement staff, as well as volunteers, contractors, and "inmate workers" who may have contact with persons confined in the facility - Work and shift assignments - Rank structure, if applicable - Services provided by staff, volunteers, contractors and/or "inmate workers" on-site (e.g., emergency medical treatment, investigations) and their level of contact with persons confined in the facility. - Review the Pre-Audit Questionnaire to ensure a clear understanding of the facility's policies, procedures, and critical functions (e.g., intake processes, internal reporting method(s), information on who is responsible for providing interpretation services to the facility and the manner in which the services are provided, such as, in person, via video, via phone). - Review the facility's staffing plan. - Ask about facility procedures for taking photographs of the facility's physical plant. - During the site review, auditors must: - Inspect all areas of the facility.

-1 As a reminder, "all areas" include the lobby, visitation areas, and other areas where the public may have access in addition to areas where persons confined in the facility, staff, volunteers, and contractors have access.
+&lt;sup>1 As a reminder, "all areas" include the lobby, visitation areas, and other areas where the public may have access in addition to areas where persons confined in the facility, staff, volunteers, and contractors have access.